doctrine/orm/docs/en/reference/transactions-and-concurrency.rst

 side, this quickly results in poor performance because transactions are not cheap.

-For the most part, Doctrine 2 already takes care of proper transaction demarcation for you: All the write operations (INSERT/UPDATE/DELETE) are queued until ``EntityManager#flush()`` is invoked which wraps all of these changes in a single transaction.
+For the most part, Doctrine ORM already takes care of proper transaction demarcation for you: All the write operations (INSERT/UPDATE/DELETE) are queued until ``EntityManager#flush()`` is invoked which wraps all of these changes in a single transaction.

-However, Doctrine 2 also allows (and encourages) you to take over and control transaction demarcation yourself.
+However, Doctrine ORM also allows (and encourages) you to take over and control transaction demarcation yourself.

 These are two ways to deal with transactions when using the